-Common money mistakes keep Canadians from paying off debt due to failure to plan and sticking to it.
+Common money mistakes keep Canadians from paying off debt due to failure to plan and stick to it.

-Below are just a few money mistakes that keep people in debt or living in poverty, or the inability to pay rent, mortgage, debt, loans, credit cards etc.
+Below are just a few money mistakes that keep people in debt, living in poverty, or unable to pay rent, mortgage, debt, loans, credit cards, etc.

 - Buying Without Thinking About The Financial Consequences